Electric or gasoline-powered vehicle? SUV, sedan, van, truck?

 Make the most important decisions early in the day.

 Those decisions you’ve been failing at lately?
 Handle them earlier, when your decision muscles are well-rested.
-This could mean grocery shopping in the morning instead of after work.
+This could mean grocery shopping or hitting the gym in the morning instead of after work.

 Flip a coin.

 You know those agonizing decisions that don’t even really matter, like whether to buy collard greens or kale for dinner tonight?
 Those decisions where you fully admit that either choice would be perfectly adequate, yet you still can’t pull the trigger?
 When you find yourself in this situation, deliberating over errata, just flip a coin.
 Literally: take a coin out, assign values, and flip it.

 The perfect choice doesn’t exist.
 The idea that it does, and that you need to be as close to perfect as possible, is probably keeping you stuck.
 Good is good enough.